 It made long-term investments more uncertain… So investors were unwilling to pay the premiums for stocks as they did in the 1960s.

-As I detailed Monday, this trend in inflation will create a New Reality in Money.
+As I detailed Monday, this trend in inflation will create a New Order in Money.

 The pain ahead will come in the form of a real and persistent loss of purchasing power… So traditional retirement vehicles like cash, stocks, and bonds won’t be enough to overcome persistent real inflation rates of 15% per year.

 For most Americans, it means they will see a gradual – and then sudden – decline in their quality of life.
 Families that could afford two new cars will have to do with one used car.

 Young families that have yet to buy their first home could be priced out of the market for the balance of the decade.
 Families at the very lowest economic rung will face financial ruin… forced to rely on the charity of friends, neighbors, and family.